skyrockprojects/draft-python-course/4-loops/overview.md

 # Overview

 The Loops portion will focus on:
-1. While loops
+1. For loops
-2. For each loops
+2. While loops
+3. Foreach loops
-3. Nested loops
+4. Nested loops